swarm-game/swarm/README.md

 Installing via binaries
 -----------------------

-Currently we have one binary release built on an Ubuntu XXX system; it will probably work on any XXX.
+Currently we have one binary release built on [Ubuntu Bionic](https://github.com/docker-library/buildpack-deps/blob/98a5ab81d47a106c458cdf90733df0ee8beea06c/ubuntu/bionic/Dockerfile); it will probably work on any GNU/Linux.
 We hope to add MacOS binaries in the near future.

 You can download the `swarm` binary and compressed data directory from